 - Click on Save Changes when finished …

-Now, when visitors come to your site, they will see blog posts showing either on your front page or blog page, up to the maximum number of posts you have specified …
+Now, when visitors land on your website, they will see your most recent published articles displayed either on your front page or blog page, as per the settings you have specified …

 To learn how to change the length of your post excerpts, see the tutorial below:

 Congratulations!
-Now you know how to set the number of published posts you want listed on the blog page of your WP site.
+Now you know how to set the amount of blog posts you want to display on your site’s blog page.

-If you are new to WordPress, you may also find the following topic-related posts useful:
+If you are learning how to use WordPress, you may also find the following topic-related posts useful:

-Disclaimer: This site has no direct association with WordPress, Automattic, or any WordPress products mentioned on this website.
-We may derive a financial benefit or affiliate commission from sales of any products and services advertised, promoted or linked from our site.
-All images and descriptions sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: We are not directly associated with WordPress or any of the WordPress-related products discussed on this website.
+We may receive affiliate commissions from the sale of products mentioned on our site.
+All product images are the copyright of their respective owners and comply with all license terms and agreements of use.

-Have you found this tutorial useful?
-If so, please consider using the social links below and share this tutorial with others who could benefit from learning about WordPress.
+Did you enjoy this post?
+If so, please consider using the links below to share this information with others who could benefit from learning about WordPress.